Reduce Sex Trafficking in 25 U.S. Cities

 Shift legal accountability for trafficking to sex buyers and traffickers, and away from victims and potential victims.

-Change norms around sex buying to influence sex buyer behavior, support the shift in criminal accountability to sex buyers, and remove victim stigmatization.
+Change norms around sex buying to remove victim stigmatization, influence sex buyer behavior, support the shift in criminal accountability to sex buyers.

 Expanding the Societal Safety Net

 The work in the following three communities begins a 25-city strategy to prevent sex trafficking before it happens by understanding what makes people vulnerable to the advances of those who would exploit them.
 Armed with a better understanding of their potential role in the anti-trafficking ecosystem, advocates, survivors, and community leaders go through a structured process to determine focus areas for reducing trafficking, ultimately turning ideas into reality and stopping sex trafficking before it starts.

 Problem: Kiara* was sexually assaulted as a very young child and abused mentally, physically and sexually for years before she was removed from the family home.
 The living situations that came next weren’t much better – and didn’t address the trauma she had suffered.
 The drugs that were her only real coping mechanism became a full blown opioid addiction that pushed her into the open arms of a sex trafficker.

 Solution: Support community efforts to establish residential facilities that provide stable homes with onsite services for minors and young adults at risk for trafficking; work with landlords and housing advocates to create more flexibility in the rental process for youth who age out of the child welfare system but can’t find independent housing while they get on their feet.

 New Orleans, Louisiana